photo © David Lowndes, 2018

-All Saints’ choir was back in action again on the Sunday morning - they sang for the one of the services on Palm Sunday, and they can be heard again on Good Friday at 11am, and again on Easter Day at 9:30am.
+The children’s choir was back in action again on the Sunday morning, singing for the one of the services on Passion Sunday, with an anthem by Malcolm Archer, and they can be heard again on Good Friday at 11am, and again on Easter Day at 9:00am.

 The choir is for 7-12 year olds.
-There are currently 12 members in years 3 to 6 (Key Stage 2).
-They rehearse at All Saints’ Church on Red Lion Square every Friday from 6.00 - 7.00 (not 25th March) and receive free tuition toward the Voice for Life training Scheme operated by the Royal School for Church Music.
-There are two or three services or concerts a month and the choir is often requested at weddings at All Saints’ Church.
-Any children who may be interested in joining the choir should come along to a choral taster at All Saints’ Church on Friday 1st April at 6pm.
+There are currently 14 members in years 3 to 6 (Key Stage 2).
+They rehearse at All Saints’ Church on Red Lion Square every Friday from 6.00 - 7.00 (not 30th March or 6th April) and receive free tuition toward the Voice for Life training Scheme operated by the Royal School for Church Music.
+There are two or three services or concerts a month.
+Children who may be interested in joining the choir should come along to a choir practice on a Friday at 6pm in the church.
 See here.

 Our choirs lead the worship at a variety of services: Eucharist, Evensong, Junior Praise, Carol Services and Festival Days.
 Please explore the other pages listed above for information about the choirs, music lists, services and concerts.